TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-availability-establishedconnectionisdroppedorterminated.md

 ## **Recommended Steps**

 * Try to reconnect to your server.
 If you are not able to reconnect, please switch to the problem subtype *Database is currently unavailable* to troubleshoot intermittent connection problems.
-* Check the **Resource health** for your server to see if there were any reported events that could have caused the connection disruption
+* Check the **Resource health** for your server to see if there were any reported events that could have caused the connection disruption.
-* Check the **Activity log** for you database to see if there changes to the server that could have causes the connection drops
+* Check the **Activity log** for you database to see if there changes to the server that could have causes the connection drops.
+* Validate the network connectivity between your client and database servers

+  * Use the *PING* command to confirm that name resolution successfully translates your server name to an IP address.
+  * Use the *telnet* to port 3306 using the IP address returned in the prior step.
+This will test whether there are any firewalls/routers blocking traffic to port 3306.
 * Check your client logs if you are experiencing connection timeouts or query timeouts.
 If yes, please review your setting for the following server parameters: *connect_timeout*, *wait_timeout*, and *interactive_timeout*.
 Consult the MariaDB documentation for current server version for more information.

 ## **Recommended Documents**